ebrasha/abdal-4iproto-server/README.md

 - Provides comprehensive security analytics

 ## 🐛 Reporting Issues
 If you encounter any issues or have configuration problems, please reach out via email at Prof.Shafiei@Gmail.com.
-You can also report issues on GitLab or GitHub.
+You can also report issues on GitHub.

 ## ❤️ Donation
 If you find this project helpful and would like to support further development, please consider making a donation: